frax01/project/docs/Design Document.md

 ### [SC-12] A tutor wants to add goals and points to a person in the rankings

-Francesco has scored three goals in the soccer match, and Michele wants to add them to Francesco's count in the app.
-He can open the app, go to the ranking screen, and add goals to Francesco's score.
+Alessandro has scored three goals in the soccer match, and Michele wants to add them to Alessandro's count in the app.
+He can open the app, go to the ranking screen, and add goals to Alessandro's score.

 ### [SC-13] A new member wants to join the app